svc333/overview/glossary/glossary.md

 ### region
 {: #x2091391}

-A defined geographic territory.
+A defined geographic territory in which applications, services, and resources are deployed.
 A region could be a specific postal code area, a town, a city, a state, a group of states, or even a group of countries.
 Each region can itself be a set of other regions or a set of postal codes that form the region.

 ### registry
 {: #x2064940}